Anne Russell, Countess of Warwick: Widowhood

 From her husband Anne Dudley inherited debts to the amount of some £7000.
 She retained the house at Northaw as her main residence for the rest of her life.
 In 1602 she sold a cottage in a garden in Stratford-upon-Avon to William Shakespeare.
 The Countess was the dedicatee of some 20 books.
 Many were by Puritan religious authors, yet she was also a patron of the poet Edmund Spenser in the 1590s.

 Anne Countess of Warwick was the aunt and godmother of the diarist Lady Anne Clifford, and "a mother in affection" to her youngest brother, William, as well as her sisters Elizabeth and Margaret after their mother's death.
 She was also on the best terms with her brother-in-law, the Earl of Leicester, who wrote that he "did both honor & esteme hir asmoch as any brother did his syster" [sic].
 Anne Dudley served as an unsalaried Gentlewoman of the Queen's Privy chamber.
 According to Anne Clifford the Countess was one of Elizabeth's favourite ladies, "more beloved and in greater favour ... than any other woman in the kingdom".
-She was believed to be very influential in matters of patronage, and was with the dying Queen on 24 March 1603.
+She was believed to be very influential in matters of patronage, and was at the dying Queen's bedside on March 24, 1603.
 Under the new sovereigns elderly widows had no place at court, although she was graciously received by King James on his arrival in England.
 "Something ill and melancholy", Anne Dudley retired to Hertfordshire in the autumn of 1603, where she died surrounded by her family on 9 February 1604.
 According to her wishes she was buried with her ancestors in the Bedford Chapel at St. Michael's Church, Chenies, Buckinghamshire.